 Geri Allen premiered her new work Refractions, Flying Toward the Sound at the Berklee Performance Center on February 26 as part of the Warrick L. Carter lecture series.
 She composed the piece with support provided by a Guggenheim Fellowship.

 Allen delivered a frenetic soliloquy of music for almost an hour, drawing on the music of Herbie Hancock, McCoy Tyner, and Cecil Taylor, all of whom she cited in the concert program.
-Allen said she wanted the piece to "reinterpret their music through the prism of experience."
+Allen said she wanted the piece to "reinterpret their music through the prism of [her own] experience."
 Other influences were also apparent in her work, including pianists Thelonious Monk and Keith Jarrett, and composers Steve Reich and Olivier Messien.

 Following the concert, pianist and faculty member Danilo Perez joined Allen onstage for a public interview about her work and life.
 The following is a condensed and edited transcript of that conversation.

 Danilo Perez: What inspired you to write this piece?
 How did you go about choosing the motif for development?

 Geri Allen: [It's also about] the legacy of the piano as it relates to each of those musicians. . . .